Long Division

 Case 1: When the first digit of the dividend is equal to or greater than the divisor.

-- Here, the first digit of the dividend is 4 and it is equal to the divisor.
+- Step 1: Here, the first digit of the dividend is 4 and it is equal to the divisor.
 So, 4 ÷ 4 = 1.
 So, 1 is written on top as the first digit of the quotient.

-- Bring the second digit of the dividend down and place it besides 0.
+- Step 2: Subtract 4 - 4 = 0.
+Bring the second digit of the dividend down and place it beside 0.

-- Now, we have 35 as the new dividend.
-35 > 4.
-35 is not divisible by 4, so we look for the number just less than 35 in the table of 4.
-We know that 4 × 8 = 32 < 35 so, we go for it.
+- Step 4: So, we have 35 as the new dividend.
+We can see that 35 > 4 but 35 is not divisible by 4, so we look for the number just less than 35 in the table of 4.
+We know that 4 × 8 = 32 which is less than 35 so, we go for it.

-- Write 8 in the quotient.
+- Step 5: Write 8 in the quotient.
 Subtract: 35 - 32 = 3.

-- 3<4.
+- Step 6: Now, 3 < 4.
 Thus, 3 is the remainder and 108 is the quotient.

 Case 2: When the first digit of the dividend is less than the divisor.